There’s a rich history of Chinese ghosts — as many as 1,520 spirits have been compiled.

 China’s Ghostwriter: The True Story Behind Jackie Chan’s New Movie “Knight of Shadows”

 This ghost lives in the body, in the area between the heart and the diaphragm.
 It inspires ill thoughts and causes physical illness.
 It also inspired the Chinese idiom xin zhong you gui, (心中有鬼; literally “to have a demon in one’s heart”), meaning to have dubious intentions.

-Cat ghosts are believed to be ghosts of deceased old cats, raised to take their targets’ lives and fortunes via the Gu Du rituals (similar to voodoo magic in its application).
-These rituals were popular during by 6/7th centuries CE.
-Once targeted, the victim was said to feel as if pierced by needles before Mao Gui consumed their organs.
-Many cats were apparently sacrificed during the Sui (581-618 CE) era, so their actions could be revenge.
-In contemporary Chinese RPG imagery, Mao Gui has often been reinterpreted as a cute kitten, but their adorable appearance could be deceptive.
-An interpretation of Mao Gui serves as the main plot in the fantasy film Legend of the Demon Cat by renowned director Chen Kaige, out in December this year.
+Cat ghosts, or maogui, are believed to be the ghosts of cats raised from the dead to take their targets’ lives and fortunes via gudu rituals (similar to voodoo magic in their application).
+These rituals were popular in the 6th and 7th centuries CE.
+Once targeted, the victim was said to feel as if pierced by needles, before maogui would eventually consume their organs.
+Many cats were apparently sacrificed during the Sui (581-618 CE) era, so the actions of maogui can be seen as revenge for cat-kind.

 Their name literally means “boat apparitions.”
 These are souls of the drowned, said to be active at a beach in Hainan called the Weeping Ghost.
 Seen by those out at sea from their boats, they appear on the crest of waves and are believed to portend danger and disaster.
 Otherwise, they are mostly harmless.
 People out sailing who see them usually feed them rice, turn their ships and head back to shore, grateful for the warning.